Sapphirine/Yelp_Recommendation/README.md

 ## Specific City Recommendation
 - Yelp_Edinburgh.py contains the data processing and making recommendations for Edinburgh users
-- Yelp_Pittsburgh.py contains the data processing and making recommendations for Edinburgh users
+- Yelp_Pittsburgh.py contains the data processing and making recommendations for Pittsburgh users
-- Yelp_Madison.py contains the data processing and making recommendations for Edinburgh users
+- Yelp_Madison.py contains the data processing and making recommendations for Madison users